 How much do All-on-4 dental implants cost?

 As with any dental work, it’s a good idea to shop around and get quotes from several All-on-4 clinics in your area.
-Prices can vary considerably from one to another.
+Dental implants cost, for a full mouth restoration, can vary considerably from one clinic to another.
 However, you shouldn’t get implants based on price alone.
 It’s more important to find a trained professional who has experience carrying out the procedure you require.

 You might also consider getting a dental loan to help with your All-on-4 costs.
 With SuperMoney you can compare loan offers of up to $100k from leading providers without it affecting your credit score.
 Just enter a few details and you’ll receive personalized loan quotes which you can easily compare to see which option suits you best.
 If you want All-on-4 implants now but the high cost is preventing you from going ahead, a dental loan could be the best option.

-You might be wondering “Are All-on-4 dental implants safe?” or “How long do they last?”.
-As this is a relatively new technology, existing studies have only looked as far as the 10-year survival rate.
-The results are promising, with 99.2% of prostheses lasting longer than 10 years and 94.8% of implants themselves.
+You might be wondering “Are All-on-4 dental implants safe?” or “How long do all-on-4 implants last?”
+As this is relatively new technology, existing studies have only looked as far as the 10-year survival rate.
+The results are promising, with 99.2% of prostheses lasting longer than 10 years.

 There are plenty of All-on-4 before and after photos and videos to be found online.
 Many patients record their journeys as they get full mouth implants.
-Here you can view one user’s review of his experience a few months after having his implants fitted:
+Here you can view one user’s All-on-4 dental implants review, and see the results of full mouth dental implants before and after treatment: